Mr-Zamora/JSON-to-SQL/COMPARE.md

 **Learning Points:**
 - SQL has built-in data integrity constraints
+- SQLAlchemy exposes those constraints through exceptions (e.g., `IntegrityError`)
 - In JSON, we must implement constraints manually
 - Database constraints are more reliable and consistent

 ## Exercise 4: Search Performance

-1. Add more items to both applications using bulk insert:
+1. Add more items to all applications using bulk insert:
-   - Select option `7` in both terminals
+   - Select option `7` in each terminal
    - Enter `50` as the number of items to add

-2. Search for a term in both applications:
+2. Search for a term in all applications:
-   - Select option `6` in both terminals
+   - Select option `6` in each terminal
    - Enter search term: "item"

 3. Compare the search results and execution times:
    - **JSON**: Must loop through all items in memory
    - **SQL**: Uses database engine's optimized search
+   - **SQLAlchemy ORM**: Translates `contains()` into efficient SQL LIKE queries

 **Learning Points:**
 - For small datasets, performance difference may be minimal